You can also use a phone app such as:

 The above search tools allow you to filter by specifying age of dog, size, breed, etc.

-- Shelters, Other Rescue Groups — Also organized geographically, the list cites organizations that will have dogs of all ages, but have made a commitment to do all they can to adopt out the seniors who come their way.
+• Rescue Groups and Senior-friendly Shelters — Also organized geographically, the list cites organizations that will have dogs of all ages, but have made a commitment to do all they can to adopt out the seniors who come their way.
 They will usually start their “senior” category at seven years.
 Both adoption and foster care are generally possible through these groups.

-- Breed Rescue Groups –These organizations are focused on rescue of seniors of a specific breed.
-Of course, you can offer to foster, if you're not ready to adopt.
+• Breed Rescue Groups for Seniors –These organizations are focused on rescue of seniors of a specific breed.

 To get quickly to an agency by location, you can try: